tmikeschu/career-development-curriculum/module_three/professional_storytelling.md

 * Your Strengths: what makes you the "hero" of this story?
 	* If you took StrengthsFinder, reflect on how developing your strengths at Turing has influenced your story
 * How have you grown at Turing?
 What obstacles have you overcome?
+* What turning points led you to make this career change?
 * What does your third act look like?
 How does transitioning to this career bring some closure to this narrative arc?

 **Pair & Share:** Pair up with someone else and share your story.